Construction Procurement Handbook

 4.3 A company which has provided advice or which has been involved in the preparation of a procurement, either as part of any preliminary market consultation or not, should only be excluded where their continued participation in the procurement would distort the competition and provide them with an unfair advantage over other participants and compliance with the principles of procurement – that is to treat all bidders equally and without discrimination and to act in a transparent and proportionate manner – cannot be assured by any other, less intrusive, measures.

 4.4 CAs should not rely on a single supplier to form a specification, as this could potentially lead to a conflict of interest where that specification suits the particular supplier’s bid to the detriment of others.
-If the contracting authority is considering excluding a supplier due to their involvement in preparing the procurement procedure on this basis, the supplier must be given the opportunity to prove that their involvement will not distort the competitive process.
+If the contracting authority is considering excluding a supplier due to their involvement in preparing the tender on this basis, the supplier must be given the opportunity to prove that their involvement will not distort the competitive process.

 When to Consult